rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-007/index.md

 ![High detail terrain chunk with PRR](akigi.png)

-> Sampling a heightmap in the vertex shader and also computing the normal, tangent and bitangent vectors in the vertex shader.
+^ _Sampling a heightmap in the vertex shader and also computing the normal, tangent and bitangent vectors in the vertex shader._

 [Akigi][akigi] is a multiplayer online world where most believe that humans are inferior.